greenfork/kisa/KEYBINDINGS_DESIGN.md

 action - these keys are generally learned and it is only beneficial to make them mnemonic for learning purposes.

+Examples of a mini-mode keybindings (not necessarily used in this editor), where consequent key presses are divided with minus `-`:
+* b-n - switch to next buffer
+* b-p - switch to previous buffer
+* space-w-l - switch to left window
+* space-w-h - switch to right window

 **I don't have information regarding the validity of the following claim, only empirical evidence**.
 There are expected to be a lot of 2-key combination for commands from the